Food Polka

 ← Older posts

-The Lonely Winter Brussels Sprouts Soup.
-It’s “lonely”, but you don’t have to eat it alone
+The Lonely Winter Brussels Sprouts Soup but you don’t have to eat it alone

-December 22, 2016 by Food Polka
+December 22, 2017 by Food Polka

 I am fortunate to spend this Holiday season with my family in Poland.
 It has been 16 years since the last Christmas together and a very long time since I experienced the “real” winter for longer than a week.
 Although it’s cold out here, I am still super excited because the trip triggers so many culinary memories.
-Winters in Northern Europe offer very limited variety of local produce but Brussels Sprouts are in season now.
+Winters in Northern Europe offer a very limited variety of local produce but Brussels Sprouts are in season now.
 So, here is my sentimental winter tale about this “little” vegetable.
-I grew […]
+I […]

 Categories: Christmas, Communism, Cooking Classes, Dill, Dinner, Editorial, Food Art, Food Photography, Food Styling, Herbs, Lunch, organic, Pearl Barley, Polish Cuisine, Published by Marta Fowlie, Recipe Development, Resourceful Cooking, Soup, Tomatoes, Vegetables • Tags: brussels sprouts, brussels sprouts soup, creative food stylist los angeles, culinary productions, culinary writing, Dill, food photographer, food photographer la, food photographer los angeles, food photography, food polka, food styling los angeles, food stylist los angeles, foodpolka, marta fowlie, polish cooking, published by Marta Fowlie, winter soups